 Ralph Reinford began his assignment as regional pastor in 2011.
-At first he served the Conference half time, working with congregations in the northeast portion of the Conference.
-As of August 2013 he is a full-time regional pastor, primarily serving congregations in the eastern part of the Conference.
+He is currently serving the Conference half time, primarily serving congregations in the eastern part of the Conference.
 Previously, Ralph was pastor of Wooster Mennonite Church for 14 years.
 He also has pastoral experience in Virginia Conference in both church planting settings and established congregations.
 Ralph is a graduate of Eastern Mennonite College and Eastern Mennonite Seminary.
 Ralph is married to Barbara Reinford, and they currently live in the Dalton area.

 Cell Phone: 330-347-4791 (primary number)